 Always use cold water to rinse and wash and hang to dry.

 With all methods, work from the outer edges of the stain to the inside to avoid inadvertently spreading the stain.
+A very soft bristled old toothbrush or laundry brush can be a big help, just remember to keep the agitation gentle on more delicate fabrics.

-Plain Old Table Salt:
+Plain Old Table Salt

 Salt is great at drawing blood out of fabrics, especially absorbent ones.
 Sprinkle it on or make a paste and allow it to sit until dry.
 Scrape off the paste once dry and rinse with cold water.
 If it helps but the stain persists, repeat until no more blood is absorbing.
 You can also add table salt to the wash.
 If you’re a contact lens user and happen to be caught without salt you can also use saline.

-For freshly stained items, you can try dabbing a mild bar soap, hand soap, or detergent onto the stain.
+For freshly stained items, you can try dabbing a mild bar soap, stain stick, hand soap, or detergent onto the stain.
 Rub the fabric together to help work the stain out of the fibers.
 You may also try allowing the soap sit for 15-30 minutes and then rinsing with cold water.

 If you have a stain remover (any kind that you buy in a regular store) that contains enzymes, you can use this on the stain.
 Allow it to sit for at least 10 minutes before rinsing with cold water.
 Repeat if necessary.